Hyperscale secondary replicas

 - Named replica

 Each type has a different architecture, feature set, purpose, and cost.
 Based on the features you need, you may use just one or even all of the three together.
+Secondary replicas are supported by both serverless and provisioned compute tiers.

 High Availability replica